Tulip-Dev/tulip/doc/user/gui.rst

 The *Edit* submenu gives access to the standard tools *Undo, Redo, Cut, Copy, Paste* and *Delete*.
 Several other options concerning the selection operations or the subgraph creation can also be found here.

-The two last submenus, *Window* and *Help*, give a few various options going from enabling the full screen mode to the opening of the help window.
+The two last submenus, *Window* and *Help*, give a few various options going from enabling the full screen mode to the opening of the help window or of the currnet documentation.

 .. _toolbar: